Lacro59/playnite-systemchecker-plugin/README.md

 # System Checker for Playnite

-A powerful Playnite extension that automatically checks game system requirements against your PC configuration, helping you determine if your system can run your games.
+A Playnite extension that automatically checks game system requirements against your PC configuration, helping you determine if your system can run your games.

 ## 📋 Table of Contents